-The author of this book, Allamah Sayyid Muhammad Husayn Tabataba'i- may God shower his blessings upon his soul- was one of the great masters of the traditional sciences in Iran during this century.2

-He was born in 1903 into a distinguished family of scholars in Tabriz, where he also carried out his earliest religious studies.
-Like many Shi'ite scholars, he pursued more advanced studies in Najaf and then returned in Tabriz.
-But in 1945, following the Soviet occupation of Azerbaijan, he came to Qum, where he settled until his death in 1982.
-From this centre of Shi'ite learning the light of his knowledge and presence began to disseminate and continued to spread among students not only of that city but also throughout Iran, and even beyond.
+The author of this book, 'Allamah Sayyid Muhammad Hussein Tabataba'i - may God shower His blessings upon his soul - was one of the great masters of the traditional sciences in Iran during this century.
+2 He was born in 1903 into a distinguished family of scholars in Tabriz, where he also carried out his earliest religious studies.
+Like many Shi'ites scholars, he pursued more advanced studies in Najaf and then returned to Tabriz.
+But in 1945, following the Soviet occupation of Azerbaijan, he came to Qom, where he settled until his death in 1982.
+From this center of Shi'ites learning the light of his knowledge and presence began to disseminate, and continued to spread, among students not only of that city but also throughout Iran, and even beyond.

-From the 1950s onward, his journey to Tehran became a weekly or bi-weekly event, and he taught and conducted intellectual discussions with a small group of students, of which we had the honour of being one.

-This activity complemented his teaching activities in Qum.
-The circle in Tehran, which included not only such well-known scholars as Murtadha Mutahhari, but also (during the fall season) Henry Corbin, and occasionally other Western scholars of Islam, helped to spread the influence of the Allamah's teachings further, and soon he became recognized as one of the majour intellectual figures of Shi'ism, at once master of the religious sciences (especially Qur'anic commentary) Islamic philosophy and gnosis ('irfan).
-Despite eye-problems which continued to hamper his activities to the very end, Allamah Tabataba'i was an extremely prolific author.
+From the 1950s onward, his journeys to Tehran became a weekly or biweekly event, and he taught and conducted intellectual discussions with a small group of students, of which we had the honour of being one.
+This activity complemented his teaching activities in Qom.
+The circle in Tehran, which included not only such well-known Shi'ites scholars as Murtacza Mutahhari, but also (during the fall season) Henry Corbin, and occasionally other Western scholars of Islam, helped to spread the influence of the 'All amah's teachings further, and soon he became recognized as one of the major intellectual figures of Shi'ism, at once master of the religious sciences (especially Qur'anic commentary), Islamic philosophy and gnosis ('irfin).
+Despite eye-problems which continued to hamper his active ties to the very end, 'Allamah Tabataba'i was ~ extremely prolific author.

-In addition to teaching throughout the week and training countless students, he wrote nearly every day, important books and articles continued to flow from his pen.
-After writing such majour philosophical works as Usul-i Falsafay-i Ri'alism in five volumes, he edited the Asfar al-Arba'a of Sadr-al-Din Shirazi with his own commentary and a selection of commentaries on other masters prior to Shirazi, in seven volumes.
-Later, at our request, he composed two masterly summaries of Islamic philosophy: the Badayi' al-Hikam and the Nahayat al-Hikam.
+In addition to teaching throughout CS the week and training countless students, he wrote nearly every day, and important books and articles continued to flow from his pen.
+After writing such major philosophical works as Usul-i Falsafay-i Ri'ilism in five volumes, he edited the Asfir of Sadr al-Din Shir?zi with his own commentary, and a selection of commentaries on other masters prior to Shir?zi, in seven volumes Later, at our request, he composed two of masterly summaries of Islamic philosophy: the Bad4~i' al-Hikam and the Nah4yat al-Hiram.

-Meanwhile, parallel with all this activity in the domain of traditional philosophy and gnosis (about which he wrote less in a direct manner but alluded to frequently in his philosophical works and certain shorter treatises), Allamah Tabataba'i continued to work indefatigably on his Qur'anic commentary, Tafsir al-Mizan, which he finally completed in his mid-seventies.
-This monumental commentary, consisting of some twenty-seven volumes (written in Arabic, but also translated in Persian), is one of the most important Qur'anic commentaries of this century and is a binding witness to the remarkable mastery of its author in the domain of Qur'anic sciences.
-This commentary, based on the principle of having one part of the Qur'an interpret other parts (al-Qur'an yufassiru ba'dahu ba'dan) is a summa of Islamic religious thoughts, in which the sciences of the Qur'an, theology, philosophy, gnosis, sacred history and the social teachings of Islam are all brought together.
+Meanwhile, parallel with all this activity in the domain of traditional philosophy and gnosis (about which he wrote less In a direct manner but alluded to frequently in his philosophical works and certain shorter treatises), 'Allamah Tabataba'i continued to work indefatigably on his Qur'anic commentary, Tafsir al-Mizan, which he finally corn- pleted in his mid-seventies.

+This monumental commentary, re Consisting of some twenty-seven volumes (written in Arabic, 1 but also translated into Persian), is one of the most important of Qur'anic commentaries of this century and is a blinding ct witness to the remarkable mastery of its author in the domain of Qur'anic Sciences.
+This commentary, based on the principle of having one part of the Qur'an interpret other parts (al-Qur'an yufassiru badahu ba 'dan), is a summa of Islamic religious thought, in which the Sciences of the Qur'an, theology, philosophy, gnosis, sacred history and the social teachings of a Islam are all brought together.